 No, it’s only in Colombia, with 5,000 miles of distance, that I can see what is truly great about Great Britain.
-I am proud of many things, such as the National Health Service, the benefits system and the equality of opportunity but, above all, it’s that British sense of justice, honesty and fair play that nowadays I can only wonder at, because I live so far away.
+I am proud of many things, such as the National Health Service, the benefits system, the stab at equality of opportunity but, above all, it’s that British sense of justice, honesty and fair play that nowadays I can only wonder at, because I live so far away.

 I remember walking through a Bogotá park when I found a shiny, new BlackBerry nestled in the grass.
 About 200m ahead of me, I saw a dog-walker frantically going through his pockets.
 When I gave him back the phone, he looked startled and went into that oh-so-Colombian torrent of “thank you” and “God bless”.
 A few days later, quite by chance, a very good friend of mine – a total struggler, who worked and worked and never got a break – found an iPhone in a taxi.
 “You have to give it back,” I said immediately.
 “You are so annoying,” he said sadly.
 “I knew I shouldn’t have told you.
 We’re not all British you know.”